ysavine/ysavine/README.md

 - 👋 Hi, I’m @ysavine
 - 🧠 I’m interested in all things NLP, AI/ML, and full stack development!
+I've also been exploring design recently.
 - 📫 How to reach me: yulia.savine@gmail.com
 - 😄 Pronouns: she/her